SitnicV/MacOS-Apps/README.md

-# A list of MacOS Application sorted alphabeticaly
+# A list of MacOS Application sorted alphabetically

-*The list include open-source application, free and limited free, some of them is paid but worth teir money*
+*The list include open-source application, free and limited free, some of them is paid but worth their money*

-*I planing to parse this list and asign category for each application/service*
+*I'm planing to parse this list and assign category for each application/service*

 - [1440](https://1440app.com) - Customizable wallpaper app.git init
 - [7sols Dissolv](https://www.7sols.com/dissolv) - Video editing software.